March 2020, marked the start of the most significant change to how we live, work and study in recent history due to the Covid-19 pandemic.

 • A loss of smell or taste.

-If you are experiencing any of these symptoms, you must self-isolate and apply for a test.
-If you are in a house share, you must let your housemates know.
+If you are experiencing any of these symptoms, you must self-isolate immediately and book a test appointment.

 Students living in private rented accommodation may have questions relating to their housing situation.
 Welsh Government has brought in emergency legislation to protect tenants and landlords during this period of change.
 For up to date information relating to rented accommodation and Covid-19, please visit the Welsh Government guidance.